What is a Continuous Duty Solenoid?

 What is a Continuous Duty Solenoid Used for?

 A continuous duty solenoid may be needed, for example, if a starter battery fails to power a house battery in a van or RV.
-This would allow the continuous duty solenoid to run at low levels and charge when the ignition switch is on.
+This would allow the solenoid to run at low levels and charge when the ignition switch is on.

 Find Electrical Components at Gateway Cable Company